abrar2030/Flowlet/docs/06_Developer_Guides/Application_Testing_Guide.md

 # Flowlet Application Testing Guide

-This guide outlines the testing methodologies and practices for the Flowlet application components, including unit, integration, and end-to-end (E2E) testing for both backend services and frontend applications.
+This guide outlines the testing methodologies and practices for the Flowlet application components, including unit, integration, and end-to-end (E2E) testing for both backend services and web-frontend applications.

 ## Overview